Kshitizsikriwal/sustainabot/README.md

 - FastAPI backend with Streamlit frontend
 - Uses FAISS for vector search
 - Local/offline-friendly: no paid APIs required
+- trained on UN and IWMI publically available reports and data.

 ## Project Structure
 ```